junxit/us-congress-bills-115/bill.md

 ## § 8.
 Hiring and management

-- **(a)** *Appointments* The Secretary, acting through the Director shall have the authority to—
+- **(a)** *Direct hire authority* The Secretary, acting through the Director, may—
-  - **(1)** make appointments of scientific, engineering, and professional personnel without regard to the civil service laws as the Secretary, acting through the Director determines necessary for carrying out research and development functions which require the services of specially qualified personnel relating to cybersecurity and quantum information science and technology and such other areas of national research priorities as the Secretary, acting through the Director may determine; and
+  - **(1)** appoint, without regard to the provisions of subchapter I of chapter 33 of title 5, United States Code (other than sections 3303, 3328, and 3330e of such chapter), qualified candidates to scientific, engineering, and professional positions for carrying out research and development functions which require the services of specially qualified personnel relating to cybersecurity and quantum information science and technology and such other areas of national research priorities as the Secretary, acting through the Director, may determine; and
-  - **(2)** fix the basic pay of such personnel at a rate to be determined by the Secretary, acting through the Director at rates not in excess of the basic rate of pay of the Vice President under section 104 of title 3, United States Code, without regard to the civil service laws.
+  - **(2)** fix the rate of basic pay of any individual appointed under paragraph (1), at a rate not in excess of the basic rate of pay of the Vice President under section 104 of title 3, United States Code, without regard to title 5, United States Code.
 - **(b)** *Limitation* The Director may appoint not more than 10 individuals under this section.
+- **(c)** *Sunset* The authority under this section shall expire on the date that is 5 years after the date of enactment of this Act.

 ## § 9.
 Definitions